lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 ========================================================

 You may need to share the contents of storage folders with other users or project members to collaborate.
-For this purpose, Backend.AI provides flexible folder sharing feature.
+For this purpose, GPU Platform provides flexible folder sharing feature.